nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

-# Interplanetary Communications Infrasturcutre (ICI) APIs
+# ION Infrasturcutre APIs

-In this section, we will focus on a small subset of all available ICI APIs that will enable an external application to access and create data objects inside ION's SDR in the process of requesting and receiving BP services from ION.
+In this section, we will focus on a subset of infrastructure APIs that enables an external application to access and create data objects inside ION's SDR in the process of requesting and receiving BP services from ION.

-In order to write a fully functioning BP application, the user will generally need to use a combination of ICI APIs described below and [BP Service APIs](./BP-Service-API.md) described in a separate document.
+In order to write a fully functioning BP user application, a combination of ICI APIs described below and a set [BP Service APIs](./BP-Service-API.md) described in a separate document will be required.

 ## ION APIs